himakshibg2011-sketch/New-folder/README.md

 - It can also sort out recipies for u
 - I also added pagination hehehe
 - Copy HEX and RGB values of ur output colorrr
--Name your output color as u wish
+- Name your output color as u wish
+- Oh also there is a cat in home and recipe page hover and click it to find out what happens hehehe

 ---